 Fallback configurations are generated by the system.
 Fallback may be applied when the activation of a planned configuration or a planned configuration group does not yield the desired results.
 Use cases include:

 A wrong planned configuration was activated.
-The operator wants to return to the old configuration.
+The MnS consumer requests to return to the old configuration.

 The new configuration does not perform as expected.
-The operator or the automation system wants to return to the old configuration.
+The MnS consumer requests to return to the old configuration.

 The new configuration was deployed on existing Network Functions in anticipation of some new Network Functions being rolled out.
 The roll out does not happen.
 The existing Network Functions are rolled back to the configuration state at the time the activation was triggered.